All

 Print

-Researchers have not been able to definitively establish how old the body is.
-The woman was believed to have lived during the Ming Dynasty, which dated from 1368 through 1644.
-This mean’s the woman’s body could potentially be 700 years old if it dates back to the start of the Dynasty.
-The woman was dressed in traditional clothing from the Ming Dynasty, and was adorned with several pieces of jewelry, including a striking green ring.
-From her jewelry and the fine silks she was wrapped in, it is believed that she was a high-ranking civilian.
+The woman was found dressed in traditional clothing from the Ming Dynasty and adorned with several pieces of jewelry, including a striking green ring.
+Based on the quality of her jewelry and the fine silks she was wrapped in, it is believed that she was a high-ranking civilian.
+The discovery of her well-preserved remains has provided valuable insights into the daily life and social hierarchy of the Ming Dynasty.

-The coffin also contained bones, ceramics, ancient writings and other relics.
-The archaeologists who excavated the coffin did not know whether the brown liquid inside the coffin was used intentionally to preserve the body, or if it was just groundwater that had seeped into the coffin.
-However, some researchers have claimed that this body was likely preserved due to being buried in just the right environment.
-If the temperature and oxygen level in water are just right, bacteria cannot grow, and decomposition can be slowed or halted.
+In addition to the stunningly preserved remains of the woman, the coffin also contained bones, ceramics, ancient writings and other relics.
+The archaeologists who excavated the coffin were unable to determine whether the mysterious brown liquid inside the coffin was used intentionally to preserve the body or if it was simply groundwater that had seeped in over time.

 This discovery provides researchers with an intimate look into the customs of the Ming Dynasty.
 They have a very clear view of the clothing and jewelry people wore, and some of the relics that were used during the time.
 This can answer many questions about the lifestyle, traditions, and daily activities of the people from that time.